samay-app/samay/README.md

 4. Import your forked git repository
 5. Set the environment variables (according to the instructions in .env.example)
 6. Deploy

+### Database

+Kukkee uses MongoDB, hence you would need a MongoDB server hosted somewhere.

+#### MongoDB Atlas

+In case you don't have a hosted MongoDB server, you can [get started with MongoDB Atlas](https://www.mongodb.com/basics/mongodb-atlas-tutorial) for free.
+If you're planning to use Vercel to deploy your own Kukkee, you must add all IP addresses (0.0.0.0/0) to the IP access list of your Atlas cluster since it is not possible to determine the IP addresses of Vercel deployments.

 ## Contributing